awsdocs/aws-snowball-developer-guide/doc_source/computetype.md

 ## Local Storage Jobs<a name="aboutstorage"></a>

 You can read and write objects to an AWS Snowball Edge device using the Amazon S3 Adapter for Snowball or the file interface\.
 The adapter comes built\-into the device, and it supports Amazon S3 REST API actions\.
 This Amazon S3 REST API support is limited to a subset of S3 REST API actions\.
-For more information, see [Using the Amazon S3 Adapter](using-adapter.md)\.
+For more information, see [Transferring Files Using the Amazon S3 Adapter](using-adapter.md)\.

 When you've finished using the device, return it to AWS and the device will be erased\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.